g-keep/gps-logger/README.md

 # GPS-LOGGER

+Pre-requesites writing NMEA log on the UART of your systems.
-Gps-Logger is a usefull app to make log from your embbedded gps chip.
+Gps-Logger is a usefull app to make log from your embbedded gps.

 ## Installation